CSI-Lucas-Garcia/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: The benefits of using Markdown os that you can add formatting elements to plaintext text documents.

 What does "cd" stand for?

- - Answer:
+ - Answer: cd stands for 'change directory'.
+This command will take you back one direction.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: Yes, i did get confused at some point, i asked the teacher for help, i had to type python3 for my python to start up instead of python

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: No, i did consider searching google for other commands, because i do not want to ruin it.

 What would you like to program?

- - Answer:
+ - Answer: I know it is very advanced, but i would like to program a video game at some point.

 Type down any class notes below this sentence: